 Eeckhout's third main research background is in interdisciplinary urban studies, including the correlation between literature and architecture.
 He is a member of the steering group of the Urban Studies Institute at the University of Antwerp.
-As a member of the Ghent Urban Studies Team (GUST) he previously coedited two books in urban studies, The Urban Condition: Space, Community, and Self in the Contemporary Metropolis (010 Publishers, 1999; translated into Chinese) and Post Ex Sub Dis: Urban Fragmentations and Constructions (010 Publishers, 2002).
+As a member of the Ghent Urban Studies Team (GUST) he previously coauthored and coedited two books in urban studies, The Urban Condition: Space, Community, and Self in the Contemporary Metropolis (010 Publishers, 1999; translated into Chinese) and Post Ex Sub Dis: Urban Fragmentations and Constructions (010 Publishers, 2002).
 He has also published widely on urban topics in literary-critical, sociological, architectural, and cultural studies journals.
 His principal research focus in this regard has long been the city that never sleeps, New York, where he has studied (Columbia University), taught as a guest lecturer (Fordham University & the Gallatin School of NYU), and stayed as a research fellow (NYU).

 Eeckhout has been a Francqui Fellow of the BAEF, a Marjorie Hope Nicolson Fellow at Columbia University, a Fulbright-Hayes Fellow at Fordham University, a Residential Fellow of the Bogliasco Foundation, a Salzburg Seminar Fellow, a Fletcher Jones Foundation Fellow of the Huntington Library, and twice a Residential Fellow at NYU.
 During the academic year 2016-17 he was a Fellow-in-Residence at the Netherlands Institute for Advanced Study in the Humanities and Social Sciences (NIAS).

 During the academic years 2017-20, Eeckhout serves as Director of the Antwerp Research Institute for the Arts (ARIA).